open-ephys/ONI/source/api/liboni/liboni-example.rst

 tunable by the user to optimize for different computer capabilities, data bandwidths, and required response latencies.
-The buffer sizes default to the minimum size for a given device table (the maximum frame read and write sizes across devices int the table aligned to the bus width of hardware communication link).
+The buffer sizes default to the minimum size for a given device table (the maximum frame read and write sizes across devices in the table aligned to the bus width of hardware communication link).
 This provides the lowest latency, but is optimal only for very low bandwidth acquisition and deterministic and low-latency threads (e.g. those found on real-time operating system).
 On a normal computer, these buffers can